3liz/lizmap-documentation/source/publish/configuration/popup.rst

 :guilabel:`Copy the drag and drop designer` button.
 This will **erase** any existing maptip set on the layer and will generate the QGIS Expression matching the form layout.

-To have a similar popup as the **auto** one, you need to button in the Lizmap plugin :menuselection:`Generate the HTML table`.
+To have a similar popup as the **auto** one, you need to click the button in the Lizmap plugin :menuselection:`Generate the HTML table`.

 To display some color with HTML, you can use this sample above :